The Art and Science of Sheet Metal Bending: Techniques and Best Practices

 To ensure precise and accurate bending of sheet metal, mark the bend line using a scribe or marker before proceeding 5.
 Place the sheet metal on the die

-Read More: How To Plug Weld Sheet Metal?
+Read More: How To Cut Titanium Sheet Metal?

 To bend sheet metal correctly, you need to position it accurately on the die.
 This means lining up the bend line with the edge of the die.
 Be very careful with the alignment because even a small deviation can cause an improper bend and ruin the sheet metal.
 Taking the time to position and bend the sheet metal correctly can lead to a great finished product.